Reichsadler: Austria

+Germany

-Following the revolutions of 1848 in the German states, the Reichsadler was restored as a symbol of national unity: it became the coat of arms of the short-lived German Empire and subsequently the German Confederation from its restoration in 1850 until its dissolution in 1866.
-It was once again restored in 1871 when a single-headed eagle with a Prussian inescutcheon became the insignia of the German Empire; the single head was used to represent the so-called Kleindeutschland, i.e. it excluded Austria.
-After World War I the Weimar Republic under President Friedrich Ebert assumed a plain version of the Reichsadler, which remained in use until 1935.
+The Reichsadler was used for the first time again as a symbol for the German territory (without Austria) during the revolutions of 1848 in the German states, the Reichsadler was restored as a symbol of national unity: it became the coat of arms of the short-lived German Empire and subsequently the German Confederation from its restoration in 1850 until its dissolution in 1866.

+In 1871 the German Empire used a single-headed eagle with a Prussian inescutcheon the single head was used to represent the so-called Kleindeutschland.
+The design of the eagle was altered at least twice during the German Empire.
+It shows the imperial eagle, a comparatively realistic black eagle, with the heraldic crown of the German Empire.
+The eagle has a red beak, tongue and claws, with open wings and feathers.
+In contrast to its predecessor, the eagle of the German Confederation, it has only one head, looking to the right, symbolising that important parts of the old empire, Austria and Bohemia, were not part of this new empire.
+The (single-headed eagle) was used until 1918.

+After World War I with the introduction of the Weimar Republic, the coat of arms of Germany was also altered accounting for the political changes.
+The Weimar Republic (1918–1933), retained the Reichsadler without the symbols of the former Monarchy (Crown, Collar, Breast shield with the Prussian Arms).
+This left the black eagle with one head, facing to the right, with open wings but closed feathers, with a red beak, tongue and claws and white highlighting.

 In Nazi Germany, a stylised eagle combined with the Nazi swastika was made the national emblem (Hoheitszeichen) by order of Adolf Hitler in 1935.
 Despite its medieval origin, the term "Reichsadler" in common English understanding is mostly associated with this specific Nazi-era version.
 The Nazi Party had used a very similar symbol for itself, called the Parteiadler ("Party's eagle").
 These two insignia can be distinguished as the Reichsadler looks to its right shoulder whereas the Parteiadler looks to its left shoulder.

-After World War II the Federal Republic of Germany re-implemented the eagle used by the Weimar Republic by enactment of President Theodor Heuss in 1950.
+Later after World War II, West Germany reinstalled the single headed eagle as its coat of arms (Bundesadler).
+East Germany decided not to use an eagle as its national symbol, but rather a more socialist-style emblem.
+The emblem featured a hammer and compass surrounded by a ring of wheat.
+The hammer and compass were the emblem of East Germany until its dissolution as part of the German reunification in 1990.